 Executive Director - David Briggs AIA LEED AP

 Dave is the Principal of Loci Architecture, a Soho office with expertise in the academic, residential, restoration, and community project sectors.
 After graduating from Rensselaer Polytechnic Institute in 1985, Dave worked in upstate New York and for William McDonough in New York City.
-He opened Loci in 1993 and began working on projects that addressed sustainable design issues with a strong commitment to local, regional, and global environmental issues that are affected by design strategies.
+He founded Loci in 1998 and began working on projects that addressed sustainable design issues with a strong commitment to local, regional, and global environmental issues that are affected by design strategies.
 In 1997 Dave was awarded the AIA New York City Chapter Stewardson Keefe LeBrun Travel Grant.
 He has also served as a Visiting Critic for the Weimar Bauhaus-Universitat "Summer Academy in Rome" as well as the University of Pennsylvania and taught as an adjunct professor at Philadelphia University.
 He is a LEED Accredited Professional and is licensed to practice architecture in New York, New Jersey, and Louisiana.
 Dave lives in Brooklyn with his wife and two sons.

 Asst.
 Executive Director - Paul Coughlin RA